-This report is usually presented to the Court as evidence.
+A heir search report is usually presented to the Court as evidence.

-Types of Heir Hunters?
+Types of Heirline Hunters?

 Such as “Find all of the first cousins.”
 And the attorney will specify if he/she wants cousins who are “once removed” or not.

-If we had a situation where we had a name of a living heir, but no current address or phone number, and the remaining living heirs could only tell me that the person took off many years ago, and they haven’t heard from him since – well, that is when the services of an heir hunter would be consulted.
+If we had a situation where we had a name of a living heir, but no current address or phone number, and the remaining living heirs could only tell me that the person took off many years ago, and they haven’t heard from him since – well, that is when the services of an missing heir hunter would be consulted.

-Can Anyone Complete an Heir Search?
+Can Anyone Complete a Missing Heir Search?